Proximal bundle methods for hybrid weakly convex composite optimization problems: Introduction

 We now discuss the development of PB methods in the context of weakly convex CO problems as mentioned at the beginning of this introduction but with $L=0$.
 We start with papers that deal only with their asymptotic convergence.
 PB extensions to this context can be found in \cite{fuduli2004minimizing,hare2009computing,hare2010redistributed,hare2016proximal,kiwiel2006methods,makela1992nonsmooth,noll2008proximity,vlvcek2001globally}.
 In particular, papers \cite{hare2009computing,hare2010redistributed,hare2016proximal} already considered the idea of constructing convex bundle (more precisely, cutting-plane) models underneath the regularized function $\phi(\cdot)+(m/2)\|\cdot-x^c\|^2$, which, as already mentioned above, is the one adopted in this paper.
 The more recent paper \cite{atenas2023unified} proposes a model to analyze descent-type bundle methods and establishes local convergence rate for the (serious) iteration sequence as well as function value sequence under some strong stationary growth condition.
 None of the aforementioned papers establish (either serious or overall) iteration complexities for their methods.

-Iteration-complexities for stochastic proximal point and proximal subgradient methods are obtained in \cite{davis2019stochastic} using the Moreau envelope as an optimality measure.
-Moreover, \cite{lin2020near,2019Nouiehed_Lee,ostrovskii2021efficient,rafique2022weakly,thekumparampil2019efficient} establish iteration-complexities for different types of algorithms for solving the special case where $f(x)= \max_{y \in Y} \Phi(x,y)$, function $x \to \Phi(x,y)$ is weakly convex and differentiable for every $y \in Y$, and $y \to \Phi(x,y)$ is concave for every $x$.

-{\it Main contribution.} As already mentioned above, this paper establishes for the first time the (serious and overall) iteration-complexity of PB methods for solving the HWC-CO problem described at the beginning of this introduction.
-This is done in a unified manner by considering a generic bundle update scheme.
-An interesting feature of this analysis is the introduction of a new stationarity measure which, in contrast to other well-known stationary conditions in the context of HWC-CO (including the Moreau stationary one), is easily verifiable.
+{\it Main contribution.} As already mentioned above, this paper establishes the (serious and overall) iteration-complexity of PB methods for solving the HWC-CO problem described at the beginning of this introduction.
+An interesting feature of our analysis is that it is based on a stationarity measure which, in contrast to other well-known stationary conditions in the context of HWC-CO (including the Moreau stationary one), is easily and directly verifiable.
 Moreover, by proper choice of tolerances, it is shown that the new measure implies these other well-known near stationarity conditions (including the Moreau stationary one), so that any complexity result based on the first one can be easily translated to the latter ones.

-As a consequence of our analysis, it is shown that the iteration-complexity for PBF to find a $\delta$-Moreau stationary point of $\phi$ is similar to that of the deterministic version of the stochastic proximal subgradient (PS) method studied in \cite{davis2019stochastic}, i.e., ${\cal O}(\delta^{-4})$, but the first complexity bound has the major advantage that its constant (in its ${\cal O}(\cdot)$) is never worse and is generally much better than the one which appears in the bound for the PS method of \cite{davis2019stochastic}.
+As a consequence of our analysis, it is shown that the iteration-complexity for PBF to find a $\rho$-Moreau stationary point of $\phi$ is similar to that of the deterministic versions of the stochastic proximal subgradient (PS) methods studied in \cite{davis2019stochastic,davis2019proximally}, i.e., ${\cal O}(\rho^{-4})$, but the first complexity bound has the advantage that its constant (in its ${\cal O}(\cdot)$) is never worse and is generally better than the one which appears in the bound for the PS method of \cite{davis2019stochastic}.
 The latter feature of PBF is due to its bundle nature which allows it to use a considerably larger prox stepsize that is determined by the weakly convex parameter.
-This contrasts with the nature of proximal subgradient-type methods which use relatively small prox stepsizes (e.g., depending on a pre-specified iteration count).
+This contrasts with the nature of proximal subgradient-type methods which use relatively small prox stepsizes (e.g., depending on a pre-specified iteration count or decreasing towards zero as the latter grows).